 Incorporated in 1838, the Borough has established a rich heritage over the years.
 For over 150 years, New Brighton has been a home for all generations.
 In addition to the available online text history below, the New Brighton Historical Society has a wealth of historical information available to interested citizens.
-The New Brighton Historical Society can be reached by writing to P.O.
-Box 407, New Brighton, PA 15066.
+Additional information about the New Brighton Historical Society, including a contact section, is available online at www.nbhistory.org.

 The Borough of New Brighton is located on the East Bank of the Beaver River, about two miles from its junction with the Ohio River.
 New Brighton’s early settlers were of English and Western European stock.
 Many were skilled tradesman drawn here by good factory sites, water power, and the demand of their special talents.
 Others sought religious freedom and economic opportunities.
 By the U.S. Census of 1890, the population of New Brighton was 5,616.
 In 1900, the population was 6,820.
 The current population of New Brighton is 6,854, according to the 1990 Census.